-In New Jersey, a DUI charge can lead to jail time, fines, loss of driving privileges and other penalties.
-Avoiding these penalties requires a strategic defense, and it is important to work with an experienced Bergen County DUI attorney to determine what defenses you have available.
+In New Jersey, a DUI charge can lead to jail time, fines, loss of driving privileges, and other penalties.
+Avoiding these penalties requires a strategic defense, and it is important to work with an experienced Essex County DUI attorney to determine what defenses you have available.

 There are several potential defenses to DUI charges in New Jersey, but not all defenses apply in all cases.
 With that said, if you have one or more of the following defenses available, you may be able to avoid the harsh consequences of a conviction for DUI: